-- (a) public authorities that can help to achieve a UAFP objective and that are established: (i) in a Member State or an overseas country or territory; (ii) in a third country associated with the UAFP under the conditions specified in Article 4 of the UAFP Regulation; or (iii) in a third country not associated with the UAFP but listed in the work programme, under the conditions specified in Article 10(3) of the UAFP Regulation; - (b) research and educational institutes and non-profit making entities that can help to achieve the objectives of the UAFP and have been established and operating for at least 1 year: (i) in a Member State; (ii) in a third country associated with the UAFP under the conditions specified in Article 4 of the UAFP Regulation; or (iii) in a third country not associated with the UAFP but listed in the work programme, under the conditions specified in Article 10(3) of the UAFP Regulation; - (c) any legal entity created under EU law; or, - (d) any international organisation as specified in Article 10(2)(c) of the UAFP Regulation.
+- (a) public authorities that can help to achieve an objective of the UAFP and that are based: (i) in a Member State or an overseas country or territory; (ii) in a third country associated with the UAFP under the conditions specified in Article 4 of the UAFP Regulation; or (iii) in a third country not associated with the UAFP but listed in the work programme, under the conditions specified in Article 10(3) of the Regulation; - (b) research and educational institutes and non-profit bodies that can help to achieve the objectives of the UAFP and have been registered and operating for at least one year: (i) in a Member State; (ii) in a third country associated with the UAFP under the conditions specified in Article 4 of the UAFP Regulation; or (iii) in a third country not associated with the UAFP but listed in the work programme, under the conditions specified in Article 10(3) of the Regulation; - (c) any legal entity created under Union law; or,

+(d) any international organisation.

-Under the UAFP Regulation, the co-financing rate for awarded grants may not exceed 80% of the eligible costs.
+Pursuant to Article 8 of the UAFP Regulation, the co-financing rate for awarded grants may not exceed 80% of the eligible costs.
 The Commission will only grant funding in excess of that ceiling in exceptional and duly justified cases, as provided for in Sections 4.2.1.1 and 4.2.1.2 of this work programme.

 However, in no case can such funding exceed 90% of the eligible costs.

-4. COMPONENT 1: PROTECTION OF THE FINANCIAL INTERESTS OF THE UNION
+4. COMPONENT 1: PROTECTING THE FINANCIAL INTERESTS OF THE EU